 Activating a review mechanism within the Accountability Framework allows for flexibility depending on the achievement of the success measures or destination priorities of the day, will enable this DMP to evolve in real-time, negating the need for another major 'update'.

 COMMUNITY VOICE

-Providing the local community a voice is a fundamental principle of a Stewardship governance model.
-Community voice opportunities will be provided as part of the new project scoping process and tailored to the impacts of the project.
+Providing the local community a seat is a fundamental principle of a Stewardship governance model.